 Getting Started With Mobile Messaging

 The good thing about using a mobile messaging system is it’s easy to get set up.
 To get started, you need to secure a phone number that you plan to use for messaging.
 We recommend either using a long-code such as a toll-free phone number in the United States or a short code.
 Then, you need to capture subscribers!
 The two primary methods of collecting mobile opt-ins are texting a keyword to your designated mobile messaging phone number or incorporating a mobile opt-in option on a form submission.
 It’s important to note that if you do use a form submission to collect mobile opt-ins then you’ll need to send an immediate double opt-in confirmation message via text to confirm the submitted phone number wants to receive text messages from your brand. s Using a platform such as Lumavate really simplifies the mobile messaging process for you by automatically sending double opt-in messages, tracking opt-outs, and providing real-time analytics.
 Lumavate also ensures your brand is always in compliance with the laws and regulations around using mobile messaging.
-Lumvate’s mobile messaging system enables you to launch a mobile messaging program faster and empowers you to send highly-personalized text messages to specific audiences.
+Lumavate’s mobile messaging system enables you to launch a mobile messaging program faster and empowers you to send highly personalized text messages to specific audiences.

 With Lumavate’s mobile messaging system, users can: